Botanical Name: Justicia brandegeana (aka Beloperone guttata)

 The showy bracts range from reddish-brown to coppery pink to golden yellow.
 You'll get the best color by providing plenty of light.
 Keep the plant in a bright location where it will get some direct sun.

-The small, white flowers that appear at the end of the bracts are insignificant and last only a short time.
+Small, white flowers that appear at the end of the bracts are insignificant and last only a short time.

 Pinch your plant.
 Pinch off the growing tips often to encourage branching.
 You'll be rewarded with a much nicer-looking plant that is compact and bushy.
 If you want, you can propagate the stem tip cuttings for more plants.

-Pruning tip: Regular pruning is needed to control its growth and to prevent it from becoming leggy.
+Regular pruning is needed to control its growth and to prevent it from becoming leggy.
 Prune it back hard in early spring -- by half when necessary.

 Repot in spring when it has outgrown its pot.
 You can repot and prune at the same time, you won't hurt this plant at all.